 We love our volunteers!
 Special Olympics Washington would not exist today, nor be as successful as it is, without the thousands of volunteers who dedicate their time, talents, energy and especially their enthusiasm to making the world a more inclusive and accepting place.

-Special Olympic Washington Volunteers are a fundamental component to every one of our programs and events across the state.
-Volunteer opportunities range from long term coaching and program manager positions to event volunteers who help run sporting and fundraising events- there is a place for everyone to help at all types of events, times and locations.
+Special Olympics Washington volunteers are fundamental to every program and event across the state.
+Volunteer opportunities range from coaching and program management positions to event volunteers.
+There is a place for everyone!

 Class A Volunteers

 Class A volunteers work more closely with our athletes and teams in roles such as Chaperones, Assistant Coaches and Head Coaches.
 Or in their role as an Administrative Volunteer, they may handle confidential/sensitive paperwork.
 These volunteers will be required to complete a background check, and in some cases, a Protective Behaviors online session and quiz.
 Don’t worry, we’ll walk you through the requirements.